astralfrontier/creative-universe/content/blog/the-constellation-cards-city-deck.md

 [extra]
 banner_image = "blog/north-star-2869817_1280.jpg"
+pullquote = """
+The idea is that you deal a set of Neighborhood cards to represent different parts of the city, then Dynamic cards to connect them.
+The goal is to create a city that will serve as a good basis for drama.
+"""
 +++

 I made a lot of progress on the game recently.
 This includes finishing up work on an optional deck: